Zakiyi/Git-tutorial-notes/README.md

 # Git-tutorial-notes
 This repository is created for learning basic Git operations using command line.
 The tutorial material include official Pro Git book as well as related youtube videos.
+A more detailed chinese version can be seen in [my blog](https://zakiyi.github.io/2019/04/22/Pro-Git-1/).

 ![](https://github.com/Zakiyi/Git-tutorial-notes/blob/master/git_index_structure.png)